 To continually improve their hiring process, they spend many hours in R&D in calibrating their hiring process.
 Even though your company might run at a smaller scale compared to Google, there are still many things that you can take away from their hiring process.

 It’s Not All About Education

-Just about a couple of years ago, Google placed graduating from an Ivy League University as a sign of qualified applicant.
+Just about a couple of years ago, Google placed graduating from an Ivy League University as a sign of qualified applicants.
 Surprisingly, Google has found that there is no clear indication that there is a correlation between an ivy league school and a successful team member.
 Grant it this having a degree from a top university isn’t a negative, but this does show that a successful career isn’t defined by your degree.

 During the evaluation process be sure to focus on the candidate’s credentials, their skill set, and how they value growth of knowledge in their craft.
 Once you get a short list of candidates, be sure to learn about their strong points, the more that you spend getting to know the candidate past their resume the successful you are in placing top talent.

 Vital qualities arise from growth and transformation